sa-loup/documentation/content/applications/essentials/export_import_data.rst

 each available application.

 With Odoo, the values can be exported from any field in any record.
-To do so, activate the list view (:guilabel:`☰ (three horizontal lines)` icon), on the items that need to be exported, and then select the records that should be exported.
+To do so, activate the list view :icon:`fa-list` :guilabel:`(List)` icon, on the items that need to be exported, and then select the records that should be exported.
 To select a record, tick the checkbox next to the corresponding record.
-Finally, click on :guilabel:`⚙️ Action`, and then :guilabel:`Export`.
+Finally, click on :icon:`fa-cog` :guilabel:`(Action)` icon, and then :guilabel:`Export`.

 .. image:: export_import_data/list-view-export.png
-   :align: center
    :alt: View of the different things to enable/click to export data.

 When clicking on :guilabel:`Export`, an :guilabel:`Export Data` pop-over window appears, with several options for the data to export:

 .. image:: export_import_data/export-data-overview.png
-   :align: center
    :alt: Overview of options to consider when exporting data in Odoo..

 #.
 With the :guilabel:`I want to update data (import-compatable export)` option ticked, the system